Nvidia Unveils 144-core Grace CPU Superchip, Claims Arm Chip 1.5X Faster Than AMD's EPYC Rome

 Given that each CPU has access to its own eight LPDDR5X packages, the two chips will still be influenced by the standard NUMA-like tendencies of near and far memory.
 Still, the increased bandwidth between the two chips should also help reduce latency due to less contention, thus making for a very efficient multi-chip implementation.
 The device also comes with 396MB of on-chip cache, but it isn't clear if that is for a single chip or both.

 The Grace CPU Superchip memory subsystem provides up to 1TB/s of bandwidth, which Nvidia says is a first for CPUs and more than twice that of other modern data center processors.
 With 16 visible packages, the theoretical maximum capacity for the LPDDR5X is 1024 GB.
-However, there is a distinct possibility of hidden packages on the bottom of the visible carrier, and ECC support could chew into the usable capacity.
-Nvidia also notes that Grace uses the first ECC implementation of LPDDR5X.
+Nvidia notes that Grace uses the first ECC implementation of LPDDR5X.

 Which brings us to benchmarks.
 Nvidia claims the Grace CPU Superchip is 1.5X faster in the SPECrate_2017_int_base benchmark than the two previous-gen 64-core EPYC Rome 7742 processors it uses in its DGX A100 systems.
 Nvidia based this claim on a pre-silicon simulation that predicts the Grace CPU at a score of 740+ (370 per chip).
 AMD's current-gen EPYC Milan chips, the current performance leader in the data center, have posted SPEC results ranging from 382 to 424 apiece, meaning the highest-end x86 chips will still hold the lead.
 However, Nvidia's solution will have many other advantages, such as power efficiency and a more GPU-friendly design.